ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 **How are they useful?**

-* The CmpXchg items can be used to coordinate work between threads, clients, nodes, or sessions that are trying to access a shared resource (such as a document) at the same time.
+* The CmpXchg items can be used to coordinate work between threads, clients, nodes, or sessions that are trying to modify a shared resource (such as a document) at the same time.
   * They're useful when you want to do highly consistent operations at the cluster level, not just the individual node.
   * RavenDB automatically creates Atomic Guards to ensure consistency in cluster-wide transactions.
 * This singular key can also be used to reserve a resource in various other situations